A Level results day 2023

-Or, if you live in Scotland, SQA results day 2021 will be on Tuesday 10th August.
-These results should be available from 8am but, again, check with your school or college to find out the earliest time you can get yours.
+And, if you live in Scotland, SQA results day 2023 is on Tuesday 8th August.
+These results should be available from 8am.
+But, again, it's best to check with your school or college to find out the earliest time you can get yours.

-The universities you've picked as firm and insurance choices will have received your A Level results ahead of results day, so the status of your uni offers will likely update on UCAS Track pretty early on 24th August (from 8am).
+The universities you've picked as firm and insurance choices will have received your A Level results a few days ahead of results day.
+That means that the status of your uni offers will likely update on UCAS Track pretty early on results day (from 8am).

-We explain what the updated statuses on Track mean here.
+We explain what the updated statuses on Track mean.